poppy-project/poppy-docs/pypot/doc/quickstart-configfile.rst

 Each robot-specific library (poppy-humanoid for example) contains its own configuration file.

-See TODO LINK for more details on the contents of teh configuration file and how to
+See :ref:`the robot object description <robot>` for more details on the contents of the configuration file.

 Test the Ergo Jr configuration
 --------------------------------------------------